Oliv-Codes/CART-253/Art-Jam/README.md

 ## Description

-> This is a simple self protrait.

-> I used a bezier for the first time.
-I used it for some eyes.
-It was very finicky to use, but I got it to work.
+>I used a curve for the fist time

+>Made it blink if you click

+>Made a red mouse cursor

+>Background changes colour

 > You may click to make me blink!
 This is my conditional.